simuxakadiscgolfgod/Space-Weather/README.md

 # Space Weather App
 ## Astronomical Picture of the Day
 ![Image](Astro_Images/image.jpg)
-<br />**Date image released:**  2025-02-26
+<br />**Date image released:**  2025-02-27
-<br />**This image is owned by:**
+<br />**This image is owned by:**  Evan Tsai
-ESA,
-NASA,
-Euclid Consortium;
-Processing:
-J.-C. Cuillandre,
-G. Anselmi, T. Li

-<br />**Title of the image:**  Einstein Ring Surrounds Nearby Galaxy Center
+<br />**Title of the image:**  Open Star Clusters M35 and NGC 2158
-<br />**Description for the image:**  Do you see the ring?
-If you look very closely at the center of the featured galaxy NGC 6505, a ring becomes evident.
-It is the gravity of NGC 6505, the nearby (z = 0.042) elliptical galaxy that you can easily see, that is magnifying and distorting the image of a distant galaxy into a complete circle.
-To create a complete Einstein ring there must be perfect alignment of the nearby galaxy's center and part of the background galaxy.
-Analysis of this ring and the multiple images of the background galaxy help to determine the mass and fraction of dark matter in NGC 6505's center, as well as uncover previously unseen details in the distorted galaxy.
-The featured image was captured by ESA's Earth-orbiting Euclid telescope in 2023 and released earlier this month.
+<br />**Description for the image:**  Framed in this single, starry, telescopic field of view are two open star clusters, M35 and NGC 2158.
+Located within the boundaries of the constellation Gemini, they do appear to be side by side.
+Its stars concentrated toward the upper right, M35 is relatively nearby, though.
+M35 (also cataloged as NGC 2168) is a mere 2800 light-years distant, with 400 or so stars spread out over a volume about 30 light-years across.
+Bright blue stars frequently distinguish younger open clusters like M35, whose age is estimated at 150 million years.
+At lower left, NGC 2158 is about four times more distant than M35 and much more compact, shining with the more yellowish light of a population of stars over 10 times older.
+In general, open star clusters are found along the plane of our Milky Way Galaxy.
+Loosely gravitationally bound, their member stars tend to be dispersed over billions of years as the open star clusters orbit the galactic center.
-<br />**URL for this image:**  https://apod.nasa.gov/apod/image/2502/ClusterRing_Euclid_2665.jpg
+<br />**URL for this image:**  https://apod.nasa.gov/apod/image/2502/M35_NGC2158_2048.jpg

 ## X-Ray Flux
 The GOES X-ray plots shown here are used to track solar activity and solar flares.
 Large solar X-ray flares can change the Earth’s ionosphere, which blocks high-frequency (HF) radio transmissions on the sunlit side of the Earth.
 Solar flares are also associated with Coronal Mass Ejections (CMEs) which can ultimately lead to geomagnetic storms.
 SWPC sends out space weather alerts at the M5 (5x10^-5 Watts/mw) level.
 Some large flares are accompanied by strong radio bursts that may interfere with other radio frequencies and cause problems for satellite communication and radio navigation (GPS).